 To upload your inventory count:

-- Click Import at the top-right of the page.
+- Click Actions > Import at the top-right of the page.

 - Select Modify Item Library to add new items and update existing items, or Replace Item Library to delete all existing items and replace them with your uploaded items.